Why the Lowest APR Isn't Necessarily the Best Loan

 APR can also be deceiving as you review advertisements.
 Websites might show attractive APRs much lower than any you’ve come across, but you might not qualify for those rates.

 For example, an advertised APR might not include mortgage insurance costs.
 If you need private mortgage insurance (PMI), your APR will be higher.

 In addition, those attractive APR quotes are for the best borrowers out there.
 If you have less-than-perfect credit, a small down payment, or you need a low documentation loan, you’ll have a higher APR.

 APR calculations assume that a loan will be paid off over its entire lifetime.
 For example, the APR on a 30-year loan assumes that you’ll keep the loan for the full 30 years.
 In reality, most people do not keep their loans for the entire term.
 Seven years or so is more likely.

 If you pay off a 30-year loan after seven years, APR may not be as helpful as you’d like.
 Loans with high up-front fees and lower interest rates show lower APRs.
 But you won’t be able to spread the up-front costs if you pay off the loan after just a few years.

 If you pay your loan off early, the actual APR you’ll pay is higher than what you see quoted.
 APR is most accurate if you plan to keep a loan for its entire term.

-Looking at your breakeven point can help, and other factors matter as well.
+Looking at the breakeven point can help, and other factors as well.
 Could you put the few thousand dollars of up-front costs into an IRA or retirement plan instead and come out ahead?
-Is an extra $100 per month on your payment going to matter that much in five or ten years?
+Is an extra $100 per month on your payment going to matter that much in five or 10 years?
 Again, are you going to keep the loan long enough to recoup those costs?